stv707/redhat_training/README.md

 # rh124_x
 * Extra Practice for RH124 Training - RHEL 8.2 Admin I
->> Only can use on RH124 Lab Systems!
+  >> All the script here can be only used on Redhat RH124 Lab Systems!

 ### Instruction